aaronchan73/cat-comprehension/README.md

 ## Docker Compose
 1. Install Docker Desktop
-2. Navigate to the root folder of our application.
+2. Navigate to the root folder of the application.
 3. Build the containers using:
     ```sh
     docker compose build